iarmourgarb/neuroplan/README.md

     - For example, `python test.py fig_11 1.0 4` runs NeuroPlan with max_unit_per_step=`4` for topology `A-1`

 ## 4. Contact
-For any question, please contact `hzhu at jhu dot edu`.
+Original NeuroPlan contact: For any question, please contact `hzhu at jhu dot edu`.